TadiT7/treble_experimentations_wiki/Moto-G-Power-(2021).md

 ## Notes
 * Device must be booted to fastbootd in order to flash the GSI (Can be done via PC by typing in either `adb reboot fastboot` (If booted to Android) or `fastboot reboot fastboot` (If booted to bootloader)
-* Logical partitions system_a and system_b may need to be deleted and recreated in order to flash the GSI, otherwise the flash may fail with `insufficient storage on system_a/b`.
+* Logical partitions system_a and system_b may need to be deleted and recreated in order to flash the GSI, otherwise the flash may fail with `insufficient space on system_a/b`.
 That can be done by doing `fastboot delete-logical-partition system_a` and `fastboot delete-logical-partition system_b`, then recreating the partitions by doing `fastboot create-logical-partition system_a 100000` and `fastboot create-logical-partition system_b 100000`.
 After that, you can flash as normal by doing `fastboot flash system IMAGENAMEGOESHERE.img`

 ## Testing Information
 * Tested by Alvin64DD on 04/05/2022 on AOSP 12.1 v411